-G2022 HSI IT Course (ITC) Intended Audience Persons who desire or require sufficient knowledge to instruct, coach, and mentor candidates in the process of becoming authorized HSI Instructors.
-Participant Current authorization as an HSI Instructor.
-Prerequisites Class Length Online class: About 1.75 hrs.
+G2022 HSI IT Course (ITC)

+Intended Audience coach, a who desire or require sufficient knowledge to instruct, and mentor candidates in the process of becoming ed HSI Instructors.
+Participant Current a Current authorization as an HSI Instructor.
+Prerequisites Class Length Online cla ass: About 1.75 hrs.
 Terminal Learning 1.
 Explain what the TCAM is for.
 Objectives 2.
 Explain the difference between a standard and guideline for the purpose of the TCAM.
 3. Explain Instructor and/or IT Authorization.
 4. Explain the HSI QA Board function and process.
 5. Explain what a Training Program Standard is.
 6. Explain what functions are available to Instructors in Otis.

 7. Explain how to conduct HSI training courses using different delivery methods.
 8. Explain how to conduct HSI training courses using different instructional approaches.
 9. Explain the instructional elements found in HSI Training Programs.
 10. Explain the different student hands-on practice methods found in HSI programs.
 11. Explain HSI Training Program Procedures.
 12. Explain HSI Training Program Continuums.
 13. Explain Constructive Feedback.
 IT Authorization Written Exam: Required (online).
-Requirements Passing score: 74% or better on the online ITC Exam. a.
+Requirements 1.
+Passing score: 74% or better on the online ITC Exam. a.
 HSI exams are valid, appropriately matched to content, and consistent with established item writing standards.
 Subjectively raising the passing score is improper as it may result in a person who has an adequate level of knowledge competence failing the exam.
 Authorization Period May not exceed 1 year from month of issue.
-Notes The time to complete the online class is an estimate based on an average adult reading speed of 200 words per minute.
+Notes 1.
+The time to complete the online class is an estimate based on an average adult reading speed of 200 words per minute.
 An individual student's time to complete may vary.
-IT Candidates must be able to read English G2020 HSI Stop Life- hreatening Bleeding (SLTB) Intended Audience This class audience is individuals from a broad range of backgrounds in the community and workplace who desire, or are occupationally required, to be trained to stop life-threatening bleeding.
-Instructor A current and active, Level 1 (or above) Authorized HSI Instructor Requirement Participant None Prerequisites Required Equipment See HSI SLTB Instructor Guide, Class Equipment and Materials and Materials Checklist Class Length (See 1.
+IT Candidates must be able to read English Threatening Bleeding (SLTB) Intended Audience This class audience is individuals from a broad range of backgrounds in the community and workplace who desire, or are occupationally required, to be trained to stop life-threatening bleeding.
+Instructor A current and active, Level 1 (or above) Authorized HSI Instructor Requirement Nama Participant None Prerequisites Car LICE CLTD Jackson Codds Class For Sound and Market Required Equipment and Materials See HSI SLTB Instructor Guide, Class Equipment and Materials Checklist Class Length (See 1.
 Initial Instructor-Led Class: About 1.5 hrs.
 Notes) 2.
 Blended, Online Component: About .5 hrs.
 3. Blended, Face-To-Face Component: About 1 hr.
 4. Renewal: Varies with instructional approach and strategy.